Web3-Pi/docs/docs/full-setup/software-single.md

 - Hostname: We suggest using eop-1.
 If you choose another host name, it must be unique within your network, and you will need to keep a note of it in a safe place.

 - Set the user name and password to 'raspberry'.
-The Web3 Pi software expects these settings, and won't work if you use something different.
+The Web3 Pi software expects these settings, and won't work if you use something different. **Note:** After installation, this username and password will be changed to 'ethereum'.

 - Unless you will be connecting via wireless LAN, leave the Wireless LAN settings unchecked.
 We strongly advise using Ethernet cables with DHCP rather than wireless LAN, which can be unreliable.